masa24/unit3/projectfile/README.md

             message = 'Please enter email and password'

         elif len(a) > 0:
-            message = 'This email adress is already been used'
+            message = 'This email address is already been used'

         elif self.password_require(passwd) == 'invalid':
-            message = 'The passsword should be more than 8 character with number and uppercase letter in it'
+            message = 'The password should be more than 8 character with number and uppercase letter in it'

         elif passwd != passwd_confirm:
             message = 'Password does not match'